Josh-wt/EnglishGPT/docs/pricing-plans.md

 A: No hidden fees.
 The price you see is the price you pay.
 No recurring charges, no additional costs.

 **Q: Can I get a refund if I'm not satisfied?**
-A: Yes, we offer a 30-day money-back guarantee.
-If you're not completely satisfied, we'll refund your payment.
+A: Yes, we offer a 3-day refund policy.
+Please refer to our [refund policy](/refund) page for complete details and requirements.

 ### Feature Questions